Valdes-Tresanco-MS/gmx_MMPBSA/docs/examples/Entropy_calculations/Interaction_Entropy/README.md

 calculation with the igb2 (GB-OBC1) model and a salt concentration = 0.15M.

 [Interaction Entropy (IE)][4] will be calculated and the average for the last quartile (`entropy_seg=25`) of the total number of frames will be reported.
-Of note, two other methods (`QH` and `nmode`) can be used for estimating the entropic contribution, though they are way more expensive in computation as compared with IE method.
+Of note, two other methods (`QH` and `NMODE`) can be used for estimating the entropic contribution, though they are way more expensive in computation as compared with IE method.
 !!! note
     Once the calculation is done, you can analyze the results in `gmx_MMPBSA_ana` (if you didn't define `-nogui`).